-Now that my five kids are well past the “little” phase, it is much easier now than ever to whip the house into shape, but it hasn’t always been that way.
-Here are some tips I’ve learned from years with and without helpful kids!
+Now that my five kids are well past the “little” phase, it is much easier now than ever to whip the house into shape.
+But it hasn’t always been that way.
+Here are some home organization tips I’ve learned from years with and without helpful kids!

 When Mama's Cleaning Alone